Othernet-Project/ndb-utils/README.rst

 ``is_unique()`` method cannot be used within transactions.

-If you prefer to raise an exception when there is a clash, there is an exception class provided by Flask GAE utils.
-You can raise this exception manually using the ``UniquePropertyMixin.DuplicateError`` class, or ``gae_utils.exceptions.DuplicateError``, or by calling the ``duplicate_error()`` classmethod passing it the same argument you passed to ``is_unique()``.
+If you prefer to raise an exception when there is a clash, there is an exception class provided by NDB utils.
+You can raise this exception manually using the ``UniquePropertyMixin.DuplicateError`` class, or ``ndb_utils.exceptions.DuplicateError``, or by calling the ``duplicate_error()`` classmethod passing it the same argument you passed to ``is_unique()``.
 The last method is only a cosmetic thing.
 It provides a standard error message and nothing more.

-gae_utils.models.UniquePropertyMixin
+ndb_utils.models.UniquePropertyMixin
 ------------------------------------

 This mixin provides methods for checking uniqueness of a set of properties